Vyshnav12/SteamDataPipeline/README.md

     pip install -r requirements.txt
     ```

-3. Set up your AWS credentials for S3 access in `~/.aws/credentials` (this project relies on S3 to store the data, no local data storage).
+3. Set up your AWS credentials for S3 access.
+You can do this by either:
+   - Setting environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+   - Or by configuring the AWS CLI: `aws configure`

 ## Running the Scraper